 If you're facing problems to manage your bills properly, then bill consolidation may be your right choice.
-Attending a no-obligation free counseling session, with a debt relief company, will enable you to understand whether you should consolidate bills or look for some other options.
+Attending a no-obligation free counseling session, with a debt relief company, will enable you to understand whether you should consolidate your bills or look for some other options.

 Bill consolidation program